usdaud/algotradinglib.github.io/README.md

 ## Contact

-For questions or suggestions, please open an issue in this repository or contact us at [INSERT CONTACT METHOD].
+For questions or suggestions, please open an issue in this repository.

 Thank you for contributing to the algorithmic trading knowledge base!